Signed in as:

 We do not permit unsupervised tethering or chaining of a dog outdoors.
 "They are vulnerable to insect bites and parasites and are at high risk of entanglement, strangulation and harassment or attacks by other dogs or people.
 Tethered dogs may also suffer from irregular feedings, overturned water bowls, inadequate veterinary care and extreme temperatures." - www.humanesociety.org

 At this time, we are only selecting applications that fully meet our criteria for processing due to the overwhelming volume of Adoption Applications that we are receiving.
 Please contact us and we can advise you whether or not we have selected your application for processing.
-Unfortunately, our volunteers do not have the ability to process the volume of applications that we are currently receiving, and not every applicant will be approved to adopt from SOHR.
+Unfortunately, our volunteers do not have the ability to process the volume of applications that we receive, and not every applicant will be approved to adopt from SOHR.
 However, Manitoba has dozens of rescues for you to choose from.
 Please visit the Winnipeg Humane Society's website for a list of local dog rescues.

 We require adopters to have a private yard.

 When screening Adoption Applications, we take a number of factors into consideration when determining whether or not we will process an application.
-This includes, but is not limited to, our ability to match a dog to you based on your preferences, your financial ability to provide the necessities for a dog, how you intend on training the dog etc.
+This includes, but is not limited to, our ability to match a dog to you based on your preferences, your financial ability to provide the necessities for a dog, how you intend on training the dog etc. We only adopt dogs into homes where they will be treated as family members.

 Our Adoption Contract requires that all dogs adopted through SOHR must be spayed/neutered at 6 months of age.
 Not only is this the position and recommendation of the Canadian Veterinary Medical Association, but it is also supported by our own vet clinics.
 Any exception to this will only be considered with the support and recommendation of our own Veterinarians.